powersync-ja/powersync-js/.changeset/slow-years-pull.md

 "@journeyapps/powersync-attachments": major
 ---

-Changed abstract attachmentIds member of AbstractAttachmentQueue to use callback instead of an AsyncGenerator.
+Renamed abstract `attachmentIds` to `onAttachmentIdsChange` in `AbstractAttachmentQueue`, changed to use callback signature instead of an AsyncGenerator.